Part 1 - Death Knell

 “Good.
 The fighting seems to have subsided, for now, so get some rest.
 I’ll get you if something comes up.”

 Claiomh nodded and saluted his captain before Rhongomiant gathered his men and left to take care of other business.
-As Claiomh made his way to the improvised mess hall, he had a nagging feeling in the back of his mind.
+As Claiomh made his way to the improvised barracks, he had a nagging feeling in the back of his mind.
 He searched for the origin of the sensation, but it took him hours of subconscious thought to find it.
-Finally, as he lied down on a pile of somewhat clean cloth to get some sleep it came to him.
-The vagueness of Rhongomiant’s words.
+Finally, as he lied down on a pile of somewhat clean cloth to get some sleep, it came to him: the vagueness of Rhongomiant’s words.
 Why such sparse detail?
-Glossing over the fact that there was no way he could have known that the lookouts were attacked.
+It was strange that he glossed over the fact that there was no way he could have known that the lookouts were attacked.
 Also, the strangeness of the ambush encounter lingered and hinted at sinister implications.
 As he fell asleep, Claiomh made a mental note to keep an eye and ear out not only for the Oarfish but also for any strange orders given by the captain.
-An ominous apparition appeared to Claiomh in his dreams that night, but when he woke up the next day he remembered nothing of it.
+An ominous apparition in the form of eyes peering out from the hollow of a blood-soaked and vine-choked tree appeared to Claiomh in his dreams that night, but when he woke up the next day, he remembered nothing of it.

-Claiomh opens his eyes.
-Gray skies, gray ground.
+Claiomh opens his eyes to gray skies and gray ground.
 He is standing in a field with a few trees.
 He can see people, they too are shades of gray.
-Then he remembers.
-Being chained and executed.
-Wandering for years.
-He looks down at his feet and he moves his left foot.
-It feels like lead, muscles tense from not being moved in a long time.
+Then he remembers: being chained as well as executed and then wandering for years.
+He looks down at his feet and he moves his left foot, which feels like lead, muscles tense from not being moved in a long time.

-“How long have I been rooted in this spot… like one of these trees?”
+“How long have I been rooted in this spot…like one of these trees?”
 He asks himself aloud, briefly noticing the few twisted blue oaks around him.
 After death, the body no longer changes.
-The body no longer ages or deteriorates.
-Neither can it become stronger.
-The person one is when death embraces them is who they are in the afterlife.
-If their spirit persists.
-Not all who die remain among the living, but only those who die in peculiar and specific methods.
+The body no longer ages or deteriorates, and neither can it become stronger.
+The person one is when death embraces them is who they are in the afterlife, that is, if their spirit persists.
+Not all who die remain among the living, only those who die in peculiar and specific methods.

 Claiomh looks to the bland horizon and begins his wandering anew, his mind plagued by thoughts.
 The gray skies and ground blend at times to create a sense of floating in an endless dull sea.
 Adrift in a purgatory of aimless venturing, Claiomh marches on, ever set upon by the consequences of his actions and the moments leading up to them.
-Repeatedly the hated thoughts cycle through his mind.
-Unrelenting.
-Unforgiving.
+Repeatedly, the hated thoughts cycle through his mind; unrelenting and unforgiving.

 After a time, his pace slows until he comes to a stop.
 He doesn’t notice when he ceases moving, eyes glazing over in a numb haze.
 His feet become leaden once more, rooting him to the soil like a tree.
-He stands there for days.
-The days turn to weeks.
-The weeks to months.
-He doesn’t move again.
+He stands there for days, and then the days turn to weeks, and the weeks to months, before the months turn into years.
+He doesn’t move again of his own will.

 Debris of the afterlife begins to catch on his body.
 Wisps of fading spirits and discarded cloth once bound to spectres make their way to his ankles.
-The subtle energy attracts small beings, nibbling at his aura curiously and hungrily.
-The smaller creatures attract a larger one.
+The subtle energy attracts small beings, nibbling at his aura curiously and hungrily, then, the smaller creatures attract a larger one.

 The bark-like corpse shelters Claiomh from other creatures and the green ichor oozing from the body causes plant life to grow rapidly.
-Soon Claiomh and the corpse are overgrown by plants.
+Soon, Claiomh and the corpse are overgrown by plants.
 They begin to grow into the body of the beast and Claiomh himself.
 They grow off the energy of both and become bound in form and spirit.
-Thick vines and sinuous bark begin to encompass the man and husk, creating a chimera tree.
-A reef of spiritual energy with Claiomh at the center, persisting but not aware.
+Thick vines and sinuous bark begin to encompass the man and husk, creating a chimera tree: a reef of spiritual energy with Claiomh at the center, persisting but not aware.
 The only parts of Claiomh that remain visible are his ever-unblinking eyes.
-Years pass and the vegetation grows thicker.
-Most cannot notice that there is a man inside this tree; to them, it just looks like all the other warped navy oaks.
+Years pass and the vegetation grows thicker, most cannot notice that there is a man inside this tree.
+To others, it just looks like all another warped navy oaks.
 Only those looking for something out of the ordinary will find it.

 As the lieutenant left the hall and reached the top of the short hill to the north, he saw what his captain must want to talk about.
 Doing battle on the front lines and leaving corpses in his wake was the Oarfish, his unmistakable bright red Mohawk weaved in and around soldiers.
 Claiomh made haste to his captain’s tent, hoping there was a plan to deal with the situation.